 The more people have bought it and the greater the power of that theme, it means that many have trusted him, that many have advertised and that many have been satisfied.

 In addition, it means that there is an excellent probability that some users have found themselves before you, to a possible problem that could be presented and then find the solution in the Forum will be easier and faster.

 Now you should have all the elements you need to make a choice without worries.

-Remember to verify that all the characteristics of compatibility, visualisation, updates, security, support etc. If you are satisfied try to start with the clear idea on the type of site that you have to create.
+Remember to verify that all the characteristics of compatibility, visualization, updates, security, support, etc. If you are satisfied try to start with a clear idea on the type of site that you have to create.

-You will benefit when you have to filter out all this themes to choose.
+You will benefit when you have to filter out all these themes to choose from.